|Guide||♦||7 Triplogs||0 Topics|

-Turn right onto the Squeeze Pen trail and follow it for .2 miles to the junction with the Carrillo trail.
+Turn right onto the Squeeze Pen trail and follow it for 0.2 miles to the junction with the Carrillo trail.
 Turn left onto this trail, which quickly drops into the wash of Wild Horse canyon.
 This is where the hike gets more interesting.
 After following the wash for a few hundred feet, the Carrillo trail climbs onto the rim of the wash and follows it up into the foothills of the Rincons.
-You will pass four junctions with trails, and at all of them you will want to bear right, staying on the Carrillo trail.
-Eventually the trail will bring you to the Garwood Dam.
-This Dam was constructed in the 1920's by a local rancher named Garwood, and is still in good shape today.
+You will pass four junctions with trails, and at all of them, you will want to bear right, staying on the Carrillo trail.
+Eventually, the trail will bring you to the Garwood Dam.
+This Dam was constructed in the 1920s by a local rancher named Garwood and is still in good shape today.
 There are some interesting areas to explore up and downstream, but be cautious if you decide to walk across the dam.
 It is a hair-raising experience.

 From the dam, the Carrillo trail climbs up onto a ridge above Wild Horse Canyon.
 This is the only substantial steep climb of this hike.
 The trail follows this ridgeline towards the Rincons, offering great views.
-It drops down to meet a junction with the Wild Horse trail.
-You will want to turn right here, and head between two fence posts.
+It drops down to meet a junction with the Wild Horse Trail.
+You will want to turn right here and head between two fence posts.
 This trail drops into Wild Horse Canyon.
-This is a very pretty section of canyon, with tall reeds, nearly permanent pools of water, and slick granite waterfalls.
-I recommend taking a lunch break here, and allowing some time to explore both up and downstream.
+This is a beautiful section of the canyon, with tall reeds, nearly permanent pools of water, and slick granite waterfalls.
+I recommend taking a lunch break here and allowing some time to explore both up and downstream.

 This hike exceeded my expectations.
 I expected merely a pleasant ramble across flat desert, but these trails take you through varied terrain and explore some interesting pockets of pristine wilderness.
 A very good weekend hike.